michaelkkehoe/sre-interview/networking.md

 * What are some of the TCP congestion protocols
 * What is IP fragmentation
 * Explain how ping works
+* What is TCP Fast Open and what are the reasons to use it and not to use it.

 ## IP Addressing